 You can find the amount of the fine for each charge listed on your citation.
 The fine amount is due at the time a judgment is entered and your case is closed.
 Payment arrangements may be requested.

 All monies imposed in traffic judgments are due at the time of sentencing unless payment arrangements are made with the Court.
 An additional fee will be imposed whenever any part of a judgment is left unpaid and has collection actions taken.
 Payment may be made in the following ways:

 1. In person at the Jackson County Justice Building.
-Payments are accepted Monday - Friday 8am-12pm and 1pm-4pm, excluding holidays.
+Payments are accepted Monday - Friday 8am-4pm, excluding holidays.
 We accept cash, check or money order payable to State of Oregon, or by Visa, Mastercard, or Discover (including debit).

 2. Payment by phone.
 Credit or debit payments can be made by phone at our call center.
 Please call 1-888-564-2828 and have the case number and name available.